 Every year, various types of ad fraud eat up large chunks of profits.
-According to Juniper Research, the expected losses in 2018 are estimated $19 billion – around $51 million a day.
 While the resistance against ad fraud is pushing back, fraudsters are keen to up the game and stakes, and it seems unlikely that ad fraud will ever go away completely.
 But it gets a hell of a fight.

 What is click fraud?

 Click fraud is a type of ad fraud that exploits the pay-per-click revenue model by accumulating the number of clicks on ad content in a variety of ways in order to extort additional monetary benefits from advertisers.

 Click fraud is one of the most basic types of ad fraud that is commonly used throughout various segments of the industry.
 Companies that spend upwards of $10,000 per month on Google Ads are estimated to be losing around $15,000 each year to click fraud.

 The reason behind click fraud is simple – the pay-per-click model is widely used in the advertising industry, and it is relatively easy to manipulate.
 It's seen that on paid search campaigns, an average of 14% of clicksare attributed to click fraud.

 In a pay-per-click model, advertisers pay publishers for clicks on their ads.
 The cost-per-click ratio (the price of the click) depends on the overall performance of an ad's content on a particular ad space calculated through a click-through rate.

 Overall, it is an excellent and simple way of generating revenue.
 Advertisers find publishers through ad networks like Google, whose platforms are relevant to advertisers' target audiences, and put their ads there, expecting the audiences' reactions in the form of clicks.
 That’s where the click fraud comes in.
 The key is in the very model itself – it is based on easy-to-rig metrics built around clicks.